floriankark/Simple-neural-network-from-scratch-with-just-numpy-and-math/README.md

     return grad_w, grad_b
 ```

 This was the most complicated Part.
-Now we just need to take these two values to adjust the current w and b
+Now we just need to take these two values to adjust the current w and b.
-We take our w and b of the Neural Network and subtract the grad_w and grad_b fom it, but before we can enhance or weaken the impact of the gradients with the learning rate.
+We take our w and b of the Neural Network and subtract the grad_w and grad_b from it.
+We can enhance or weaken the impact of the gradients with the learning rate.
 With different learning rates you might find different minima, there is no real way of knowing for certain what the best value for the learning rate is to find the global minima.
 I encourage you to copy the code an play around with it and try different values.

 ```bash
 w -= learning_rate * grad_w